Spomky-Labs/otphp/doc/Use.md

 echo "Current OTP: ". $totp->now();
 ```

-## Not Compatible with Google Authenticator
+### Other Applications Example

-The following barcode will not work with Google Authenticator because digest algoritm is not SHA-1, there are 8 digits and counter is not 30 seconds.
+The following barcode will not work with Google Authenticator because digest algoritm is SHA-512, there are 8 digits and counter is 10 seconds.
+But it should work with other applications such as FreeOTP that support those parameters.

 ![QR Code for OTP](http://chart.apis.google.com/chart?cht=qr&chs=250x250&chl=otpauth%3A%2F%2Ftotp%2FMy%2520Big%2520Compagny%3Aalice%2540google.com%3Falgorithm%3Dsha512%26digits%3D8%26period%3D10%26secret%3DJBSWY3DPEHPK3PXP%26issuer%3DMy%2520Big%2520Compagny)